Athapookalam or Onapookalam is the flower bed or flower arrangements done during Onam in Kerala. It is a distant cousin of Rangoli in

 Each day of the 10-day Onam festival used to be represented on the Pookalam.
-On the Atham day, there will only be a single ring, the next day which is Chithira there will be two rings and finally on the Thiruonam day there will be 10 rings.
+On the Atham day, there will only be a single ring, the next day which is Chithira there will be two rings and finally on the Thiruvonam day there will be 10 rings.
 On the first day only a single color flower is used, second day two colors and on the final day 10 different colors of flower is used.

-In some places, each nakshatram of the day used to be marked on the Pookalam.
+In some places, each nakshatra of the day used to be marked on the Pookalam.
 For example, the Moolam day was represented by giving prominence to four corners of the Pookalam.
 Thriketta was represented by making a protrusion on the circle in the form of a hand.

 Symbolically the ten rings or steps represent the ten deities in the Hindu pantheon.
 First step is Ganesha, second is Shiva and Shakti, third is Shiva, fourth is Brahma, fifth is Pancha Boothangal, sixth is for Shanmughan or Muruga, seventh step is for Guru, eighth step is for ashta digpalakar, ninth is for Indra and tenth is for Lord Vishnu.